01 Disappearing Gallumbits

 “Earth.”
 The word was “Earth.”

 A small chain of associations weaved woozily in after it, but were staggering about too much to make out clearly.
-There drunken dance began to make Zaphod nauseous.
+Their drunken dance began to make Zaphod nauseous.

-He remembered something about a deranged, but not unusually so, Vogon storming into his office to triumphantly announce that he had successfully destroyed the Dirt, once and for all.
-No, not the Dirt, the word was Earth.
+He remembered something about a deranged, but not atypically so, Vogon storming into his office to triumphantly announce that he had successfully destroyed the Dirt, once and for all.
+No, not the Dirt, the Earth.
 Why would someone name their planet Earth?

 “Earth,” Zaphod has asked nonchalantly.
 “Never heard of it.”
 He looked around at his Presidential aides.
 “Any of you cats heard of a place called Earth?”
 Being well-conditioned yes men with the word “no” surgically removed from their brains, they settled for mumbling noncommittally.